-Erectile dysfunction is said to occur when there is a persistent inability to get and keep, erection, long enough for sex.
+Erectile Dysfunction (ED) is said to occur when there is a persistent inability to get and keep an erection long enough for sex.

-Many times, this could occur as a temporary phenomenon; as when a person is tired, stressed or consumed too much alcohol.
+Many times, this could occur as a temporary phenomenon, as when a person is tired, stressed or has consumed too much alcohol.

 However, when it is persistent or recurring, it is called Erectile Dysfunction.
 It is reported that about 30 million people in the United States are affected by ED.
 It can affect at any age, but increases in incidence as age advances.
 Half of the men aged 40-70 report it, while almost three-fourths of men above 70 report ED.